Home Insurance

 Pioneered within Canada during the 1970s and ‘80s, housing co-ops were built because of a dire need for affordable social housing, due to a crisis of both affordability and supply.

 Sound familiar to you?
 Today, the demand for cooperative housing is increasing.
-Earlier this year, the Canada Mortgage and Housing Corporation (CMHC), in a joint effort with the Co-operative Housing Federation of Canada (CHFC) announced the roll-out a $1.5 billion co-op housing development program.
+In 2024, the Canada Mortgage and Housing Corporation (CMHC), in a joint effort with the Co-operative Housing Federation of Canada (CHFC) announced the roll-out a $1.5 billion co-op housing development program over the course of 30 years.

 Are housing co-ops different from renting or owning a unit?

-While housing co-operatives can be extremely varied in terms of how they function, in general, they are nonprofit corporations that own a multi-unit residential property, usually with a land lease.
+While housing co-operatives can vary in how they function, they are essentially nonprofit corporations that own a multi-unit residential property, usually with a land lease.

-And beyond that, housing co-ops are distinct from traditional rental agreements and strata or condominium housing in more ways than one.
+Housing co-ops are distinct from traditional rental agreements and strata or condominium housing in different ways.

 When you move, you relinquish your shares, and your money is returned to you (unless it’s being used to cover damage to the property or to settle a debt with the co-op).